NickEckardt/sleep/article.md

 [melatonin](https://www.webmd.com/sleep-disorders/tc/melatonin-overview#1),
 which primarily helps you go to sleep.
 Of course if you're anything like me, you won't set aside your evening web browsing for anything.
-To combat this, you can install an app such as **[redshift](https://github.com/jonls/redshift)** which automatically adjusts the colors on your screen to reduce the amount of blue light given off.
+To combat this, you can install an program such as **[redshift](https://github.com/jonls/redshift)** which automatically adjusts the colors on your screen to reduce the amount of blue light given off.
 During the day your screen will have the same colors as normal, however after sunset it will turn down the blue colors, making your screen look more red (hence the name).
-I personally have it set to pacific time, since I wake up and go to sleep around 3 hours later than usual, but you can pick whatever works best for you.
+This allows your body to begin entering "sleep mode" so you don't lie in bed for another hour after turning off your device.

 #### Preventing "One More Video" Syndrome